cowprotocol/docs/docs/cow-protocol/concepts/order-types/twap-orders.md

 - **Lower price impact**: As with slippage, breaking up a large order into small pieces allows users to spread their liquidity needs over time, reducing price impact
 - **100% of order surplus**: On CoW Swap, all order surplus is forwarded to the user.
 If an order executes for a price better than the quoted price - thanks to [Coincidences of Wants](../how-it-works/coincidence-of-wants) or any other price improvement that solvers are able to find - the extra price improvement will be forwarded to the user
 - **Eliminating market fluctuations**: By giving traders the time-weighted average price, TWAP orders smooth out market volatility
-- **Custom order parameters**: TWAP orders allow users to fine-tune their order by specifying the number of parts they would like it split up into, as well as the time period it's executed over.
-On CoW Swap, TWAP orders also have a "price protection" option which protects orders from executing at an unfavorable price due to market volatility
+- **Custom order parameters**: Users can choose how many parts to split their TWAP order into, adjust the execution timeframe, and even enable a "price protection" feature which prevents execution at unfavorable prices due to market volatility

 ## TWAP Requirements